What is Project Scheduling Construction?

 3. Scheduling Concerned with Resources

 Scheduling in favor of resources revolves around the required resources for the project.
 It is executed with the least amount of resources.
 So sometimes project delay may occur, which leads to higher cost and lower productivity.
 Resource oriented scheduling is useful in projects where the specific nature of resources are applied.

 4. Line of Balance Scheduling Technique

 The Line of Balance Scheduling technique is appropriate for repetitive work.
 This construction scheduling technique assigns required resources for steps of operation, so the subsequent works are not delayed, and fruitful results can be achieved.
 The principles of this scheduling process are derived from the planning and execution of the manufacturing process.
 Manufacturing processes are mostly applied in road construction and other construction work in general.
 If the conditions are congenial for this type of work, then this technique is very simple and effective.

 5. Q Scheduling Technique

 Q Scheduling technique is derived from the Line of balance scheduling technique with little modification.
-It can be stated as a closer to reality technique, though this new technique has got popularity in the construction firm.
+It can be stated as closer to reality technique, though this new technique has got popularity in the construction firm.
 It is the only technique that indicates the relationship between the categorizations of doing a job and the cost to be sustained.

 In Q scheduling, the letter Q has different meanings.
 In terms of quantitative context, Q is considered as quantitative scheduling.
 Quantitative refers to the quantities of various elements of the project.
 Other hands, Q scheduling, is considered as queue scheduling where trade passes through the different segments of the project with no linking between two events in the schedule.

 Scheduling is very crucial for smooth mobility and the timely success of the project.
 It gives a flawless understanding of the status of operations.
 It produces all the details of workdays to make it effective and productive.